jmduke/arcana.computer/writing/_industry/being-productive.md

 [^1]: “If you’ve never missed a flight, you’re spending too much time in airports.”
 [^2]: If this sounds vague, that’s intentional.
 “Time spent at my desk” is a close but imperfect answer — I get a lot done on my iPad, as more and more of my time is spent reading or writing.
+[^3]: I guess another productivity tip: take all of your meetings as phone calls so you can walk around the house (or the neighborhood).
+Yes, you are _that guy_ and it is somewhat annoying for the first meeting and then everyone gets used to it and it is glorious.